 You will work with your advisor to develop a plan for the course work and research credits you will take, based on your academic needs.
 This is called the "degree plan."
 The degree plan also formally declares your degree objective and advisory committee membership.
 You must submit your degree plan to the Office of Graduate and Professional Studies for approval.
 This is done through the online document processing submission system.

-DEADLINE: As an M.S. student in Ecosystem Science and Management you must submit your degree plan no later than the middle of your second regular semester.
+DEADLINE: As an M.S. student in Ecosystem Science and Management you must submit your degree plan by the end of your second long semester.

 A master's degree generally requires at least two years of full time work beyond a bachelor's degree.